AImissq/r-bot/README.md

 in URL redirect on the register app form use http://localhost:80

-make a note of the credentials produced
+make a note of the credentials produced (note app ID is top left of form)

 edit the .env file with these credentials and save